 A website with a phenomenal amount of resources.
 Their information is available in person, online, by phone, or in print.
 They provide news and education, a list of current programs and events—including webinars, a breast cancer helpline, and a blog that Healthline has rated one of the best breast cancer blogs for the last five years in a row.
 Under their support tab is a list of 28 additional resources with phone numbers and links to their websites.

-The website reports breaking news, real-life stories, and information about the app, which is free and available for Apple and Android.
+A website that reports breaking news, real-life stories, and information about the app, which is free and available for Apple and Android.
 Breast Advocate also has a Facebook page and a presence on Twitter.
 The primary function of the app is to help a patient navigate through treatment and care options with personalized recommendations and information based on the diagnosis of the patient and where she is in the process.

 This is the United States’ Centers for Disease Control and Prevention (CDC) program that provides breast and cervical cancer screenings and diagnostic services to low-income, uninsured, and underinsured women across the country.